 Below shows the profile of all non-BSI isolates investigated in comparison to those of BSI isolates.
-In Ireland ST22-MRSA-IV is the predominant HA-MRSA accounting for 80% of MRSA investigated under the EARS-Net project and exhibits a non-multiantibiotic resistant profile.
-However, the non-BSI isolates recovered both in healthcare facilities and in the community, and which may also be among others, ST22-MRSA-IV, exhibit higher levels of resistance against the panel of antibiotics tested with 57% of isolates exhibiting multi-antibiotic resistance, that is, resistance to three or more different classes of antibiotics and to aminoglycosides, mupirocin, and tetracycline.
+Whilst the ST22-MRSA-IV exhibits a non-multiantibiotic resistant profile many isolates recovered from non-BSI both in healthcare facilities and in the community, and which may also be among others, ST22-MRSA-IV, exhibit higher levels of resistance against the panel of antibiotics tested with 60% of isolates exhibiting multi-antibiotic resistance, that is, resistance to three or more different classes of antibiotics.